flipz357/HIPE-2026/_pages/tasks.md

 ## Input and Output Format

-Each document will be provided with:
+Each document will be provided as a JSON with:

 - Full article text (OCR with possible errors)
 - A list of **person entities** (de-duplicated by surface form or linked ID)